XXXXPro/VKpph/README.md

 # VK.com private profiles highlighter

 This very simple extension for Chromium-based browser highlights avatars of private VK profiles with red border in group members list, wall posts, comments, lists of likes and so on.
-When
+When you see the profile is private, you will not lose your time trying to go to view it.

 ## Installation
 Just download or clone this repository, goto Extension, enable development mode and choose "Load unpacked extension" from directory where you have extracted it.
 Then go to vk.com and enjoy!